mlevans0/overleaf-server-docs/docs/maintenance/data-and-backups.md

 * **Mongo Database:** This is where user and project data reside.
 * **Redis:** serves as a high-performance cache for in-flight data, primarily storing information related to project editions and collaboration.
 * **Overleaf Filesystem:** stores non-editable project files (including images) and also acts as a temporary disk cache during project compilations.

+    !!! note

+         This might be `~/sharelatex_data` or `~/overleaf_data`, depending on when you're instance was setup.

+    !!! note

+         For project files and full project history data we also support [S3 compatible storage backends](/configuration/s3).

 See [section "Folders in detail" for details](#Folders-in-detail) on the folder layout on disk.